deepankarm/org-jina-examples/my_first_jina_app/chapters/01_setup.md

 ## Try it Out!

-Before actually download, configuring and testing your app, let's get an idea of the finished product:
+Before actually downloading, configuring and testing your app, let's get an idea of the finished product:

 ### Deploy with Docker